Training & development learning well December blog post round up

 What ironing underwear can teach you about learning

-Posted by Lee-Anne Ragan | Filed under Diversity & culture, training & development
+Posted by Lee-Anne Ragan | Filed under Diversity & culture, Training & development

 If you’re a regular ready you’ll know that I’ve recently moved to Africa.
 My learning curve is wonderfully curly and curious.
 Take ironing underwear for instance.
 I am fortunate enough to have house help.
 My clothes are washed, dried and ironed for me.
 Even my underwear.
 Ironed.
 Back home, my ‘ironing’ would consist of hanging [...]